 (i) If a consumer requests a security freeze pursuant to this section, the consumer reporting agency shall disclose to the consumer the process of placing and temporarily lifting a security freeze and the process for allowing access to information from the consumer's credit report for a specific period of time or to a specific third party while the security freeze is in place.

-three business days 15 minutes of receiving aan
+three business days 15 minutes of

-the consumer, who provides all of the following:
+removal from the consumer, who provides all of the following:

 (1) Proper identification.

 (2) The unique personal identification number or password provided by the consumer reporting agency pursuant to subsection (c) of this section.

 (k) A consumer reporting agency shall require proper identification of the person making a request to place or remove a security freeze.

 (l) The provisions of this section do not apply to the use of a consumer credit report by any of the following: